 Returns true if the given modification is considered a default override.

 Certain properties on the root GameObject of a Prefab instance are considered default overrides.
-Because these properties are overridden by default, most of the apply and revert operations ignore them.
+These are overridden by default and are usually rarely applied or reverted.
+Most apply and revert operations will ignore default overrides.

 The default overrides are:

 Root Transform - localPosition - localRotation - localEulerAnglesHint (internal property) - rootOrder (internal property)

 Root RectTransform - same properties as in Transform - anchoredPosition - sizeDelta - anchorMin - anchorMax - pivot